 Flevy Management Insights Case Study

-Strategic Workshop Revitalization for Maritime Industry Leader
+Case Study: Strategic Workshop Revitalization for Maritime Industry Leader

 Joseph Robinson | Workshops

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Workshops to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A leading maritime company struggled with ineffective workshops that hindered decision-making and innovation, prompting a need for a revamped approach.
 The initiative resulted in improved alignment with strategic objectives, a 15% increase in actionable initiatives, and a 20% rise in employee engagement, though challenges in sustaining long-term commitment highlighted the need for ongoing Change Management efforts.